alttch/eva3/doc/faq.rst

 We have been engaged in the automation activities for both private and enterprise sectors for many years.
-Our clients work with different systems, including previous versions of EVA.
-The development of EVA 3 is a step towards unification of all configurations that we support and use ourselves.
+Our clients work with different systems, including previous versions of EVA ICS.
+The development of EVA ICS v3 is the step towards unification of all configurations that we support and use ourselves.

 We decided to distribute the new system completely free of charge, but we provide commercial support for setups where reliability is of critical